 Exactly how the name refers to the value isn't really important.
 If you're experienced with the C language, you might like to think of it as a pointer, but if that means nothing to you then don't worry about it.

 To help explain what's going on, I'll use diagrams.
-A gray rectangle is a name, with an arrow pointing to its value.
+A gray rectangular tag-like shape is a name, with an arrow pointing to its value.
 Here's the name x refering to an integer 23:

 I'll be using these diagrams to show how Python statements affect the names and values involved.
 (The diagrams are SVG, if they don't render, let me know.)